desmos-labs/desmos/x/posts/spec/02-concepts.md

 The representation of a provided answer for a poll.

 ##### Text (Optional)
 The text of the answer.
+Note that either one of the text or attachments field must be specified within a provided answer to make sure it's valid.

 ##### Attachments (Optional)
 The [attachments](#attachment) associated to the answer.
 This can be useful to allow polls where answers are represented by a media content (e.g. an image) instead of a text.
 Note that either one of the text or attachments field must be specified within a provided answer to make sure it's valid.